Information for Trainees

-This usually happens at the start of the training year.
+This happens in a training session at the start of the year.
 These guidelines are discussed.
-The groups are formed sociometrically based on criteria that may include frequency of meeting, location, time, and the interests of members.
+The groups are formed sociometrically based on criteria that may include frequency of meeting, location, time, and the training focus of members.

 Relationship with the Training Group

-Matters from the peer practice group can be bought back to the Training Group.
-The peer practice groups are part of the larger group, and confidentiality is maintained within the training group as a whole.
+Matters from the peer practice group can be brought back to the training group.
+The peer practice groups are part of the larger group and confidentiality is maintained within the training group as a whole.

-Each peer group session appoints someone to write a short piece on the session and send it to the training email group.
-This is to inform and share learning with all group members and to develop writing ability that is enlivening, informative, and sensitive to the group participants.
+The director will write a report on the group and send to the online group.
+Please follow the format suggested for a report on p.28 of the 2020 Training & Standards Manual.
+The purpose is to inform and share learning with all group members and to develop writing ability that is enlivening, informative, and sensitive to the group participants.